net00-1/SW-DLT/README.md

 - Download playlists (video or audio choices available)
 - Download images/clips/GIFs (from single items to massive albums)

-**Main post with full description and download link in [RoutineHub](https://routinehub.co/shortcut/7284), documentation also available in Docs directory.**
+**Main post with full description and download link in [RoutineHub](https://routinehub.co/shortcut/7284), FULL documentation also available in the shortcut.**

 This repository is used to store python scripts needed to bridge some of the download processes between the SW-DLT shortcut and a-Shell.
 Python scripts will be updated with more features as updates for SW-DLT are released.